Skip to Content

 Bigger Is Not Necessarily Better

-All the same, a blade that’s too small will not be useful for more heavy-duty purposes, such as splitting fire wood.
-A golden rule of thumb is for your blade to have a length of between three to six inches; if the blade is any shorter or longer than that, it simply won’t be versatile enough.
+A blade that’s too small will not be useful for more heavy-duty purposes, such as splitting firewood.
+A golden rule of thumb is for your blade to have a length of between three to six inches; if the blade is any shorter or longer, it won’t be versatile enough.

 Spear Point or Drop Point

-The best blade designs for a bushcraft knife will be blades with either a drop point or spear point.
-Both of these kinds of blades will be excellent for everything from gutting and skinning game to carving wood, splitting firewood, digging into the earth, making push cuts, and so on.
+The best bushcraft knife will have a durable blade with either a drop or spear point.
+These blades will be excellent for everything from gutting and skinning game to carving wood, splitting firewood, digging into the earth, making push cuts, and so on.

-The best bushcraft knife blade will be long and flat, and is centered to the width of the handle.
+The best bushcraft knife blade will be long, flat, and centered to the width of the handle.
 The top should not be exceedingly narrow, nor should it be blunt.
 Such a blade will be suitable for both intricate and heavy-duty work.

 Not All Steel is Good

-There are a countless number of steel options available today but not all of them are suitable.
-Stainless steel knives, for instance, are very rust and corrosion-resistant but also softer due to having high chromium levels.
+Countless blade steel options are available today, but not all are suitable.
+Stainless steel knives, for instance, are rust and corrosion-resistant but also softer due to having high chromium levels.

-I’ve found that the following blade types offer the best combination between durability and corrosion resistance, to deliver you the best overall use for bushcraft:
+I’ve found that the following blade types offer the best combination of durability and corrosion resistance:

 • CPM Stainless